euc-oss/euc-samples/README.md

 ## Introduction

-Welcome to th Omnissa **euc-samples** repository.
+Welcome to the Omnissa **euc-samples** repository.
 This project is intended for the community and Omnissa to share commonly used code snippets, sample apps, scripts and sensors that can aid Workspace ONE and Horizon administrators.

 Some examples of items to submit for consideration and use by the community: